mouseandthebillionaire/_lestTenHorizonsCry/docs/Process/Journal.md

 Okay, new <em>official</em> Arduino UNO R3 ordered.
 Wait.
 Shipped.
 Wait.
 It's here.
 Let's go!

 Okay, everything seems to be working on the Arduino side.
-All we need to do is use the Arduino keyboard library to easily communicate with Unity (like we've *always* done for projects like these).
+All we need to do is use the Arduino keyboard library to easily communicate with Unity (like we've *always* done for projects like these)...

 Wait.
 The UNO R3 *doesn't* support the keyboard library, but the R4 DOES!?!?